Riddles in Hinduism

-Riddles in Hinduism is an English language book by the Indian anti-caste activist and politician B. R. Ambedkar, aimed at enlightening the Hindus, and challenging the sanatan (static) view of Hindu civilization propagated by European scholars and "Brahmanic theology".
+Riddles in Hinduism is an English language book by the Indian social reformer and political leader B. R. Ambedkar, aimed at enlightening the Hindus, and challenging the sanatan (static) view of Hindu civilization circulated by "European scholars and Brahmanic theology".
 Ambedkar quotes various Hindu texts to criticize the "Brahmanic theology" of Hinduism.
 He discusses a variety of topics, including the contents, the authority, and the origin of the Hindu texts such as the Vedas; the absurdities, the contradictions, and the changing nature of the Hindu beliefs; and the discriminatory varna and the caste system, among other topics.
 The title of the book refers to questions ("riddles") that Ambedkar asks at the end of each chapter, encouraging the reader to think for themselves.

-Ambedkar wrote the book during 1954-1955, but delayed its publication because he could not find a photograph that he wanted to include in the book.
+Ambedkar wrote the book during 1954–1955, but delayed its publication because he could not find a photograph that he wanted to include in the book.
 Ultimately, he could not publish the book because of lack of funds.
 After his death in 1956, the manuscript of the book remained at his residence in Delhi, and ultimately came in the possession of the Government of Maharashtra.
 The Government published the book in 1987 as part of the Dr Babasaheb Ambedkar: Writings and Speeches (BAWS) series.

 The contents of the book, especially an appendix titled The riddle of Rama and Krishna, led to a political controversy, with some Hindu organizations calling them derogatory to Hindu gods.
 In Ambedkar's home state Maharashtra, the Hindu-centric party Shiv Sena organized protests demanding the removal of the appendix, and the Maratha Mahamandal held a burning of the book.
 The Government withdrew the book temporarily, leading to counter-protests by Ambedkarite groups.
 Ultimately, the Government resumed the publication, with a disclaimer that it did not endorse the contents of the appendix.